WalletScrutiny/WalletScrutinyCom/_android/com.metallum.nicex.md

 ## Analysis

-- We were able to sign up on the web platform because the mobile app informed us that support was not available for our country.
+- Although the mobile app informed us that support was not available for our country we were able to sign up on the website.
 - We found a Bech32 BTC and a lightning wallet that can send and receive.
 Additional features are only accessible after KYC.

 ### [Terms and Conditions](https://www.nicex.com/legal-privacy/terms-of-service)